Artesunate

-Artesunate (AS) is a medication used to treat malaria.
+Artesunate is a medication used to treat malaria.
 The intravenous form is preferred to quinine for severe malaria.
 Often it is used as part of combination therapy, such as artesunate plus mefloquine.
 It is not used for the prevention of malaria.
 Artesunate can be given by injection into a vein, injection into a muscle, by mouth, and by rectum.

 The most common side effects include kidney failure requiring dialysis, hemoglobinuria (the presence of hemoglobin in urine) and jaundice.

 Artesunate is generally well tolerated.
 Side effects may include a slow heartbeat, allergic reaction, dizziness, and low white blood cell levels.
 During pregnancy it appears to be a safer option, even though animal studies have found harm to the baby.
 Use is likely fine during breastfeeding.
 It is in the artemisinin class of medication.

 Artesunate was developed by Liu Xu in 1977.
 It is on the World Health Organization's List of Essential Medicines.
 It was approved for medical use in the United States in May 2020.
 It is in the class of medications known as artemisinins, which are derivatives from "qinghao," or sweet wormwood plant (Artemisia annua).